 • Where did you meet?

-• Ex: We met while I was on vacation in Prague in the summer of 2019.
+• Answer: We met while I was on vacation in Prague in the summer of 2019.
 We both happened to be dining at the same restaurant in the city and we started talking.
 From there, we stayed in touch and a romantic relationship blossomed thereafter.

 • How were you introduced?